mstrivens/CV/README.md

 **Who Am I?**

 My friends call me coach, due to the patient and knowing approach I take to helping people out...or my penchant for 80's sportswear.
-I love learning and understanding; from physical activities, sport, games, musical instruments to blowing whistles, laying out cones and organizing people into groups (maybe I'm taking this coach thing a bit far.)
+I love learning and understanding; from games, reading and a dedication to self-knowledge to blowing whistles, laying out cones and organizing people into groups (maybe I'm taking this coach thing a bit far.)

 At heart I'm quest maker.
 I try and live out of my comfort zone and seek out the difficult in order to improve.
-Working in Tech is an continuation of what I've striven to do in my life, understand the reality of a situation, break it down it to something simpler and work towards a solution.
+Working in Tech is an continuation of what I've striven to do in my life; break a problem down it, learn more and work towards a solution.

 ## Tech Stack 🛠